Ranking and Selection with Covariates for Personalized Decision Making

-where $\bx_0$ is the minimizer in \eqref{eq-geth-min} (resp., \eqref{eq-geth2-min}) when computing the constant $\hminhom$ (resp., $\hminhet$) for Procedure {\FDHom} (resp., {\FDHet}).
-We also report the averaged total sample size used by each each procedure for producing the decision rule.
+where $\mathbb{I}{\{\cdot\}}$ denotes the indicator function.
+We also report the average total sample size used by each procedure for producing the selection policy.

-The numerical results are shown in Table \ref{tab-PCSE} and Table \ref{tab-PCSmin}, from which we have the following observations.
-First, as expected, both procedures can deliver the target unconditional PCS in their respective domains.
-Procedure {\FDHom} can deliver the designed $\PCSE$ or $\PCSmin$ if the sampling errors are homoscedastic, while Procedure {\FDHet} can deliver the desired $\PCSE$ or $\PCSmin$ if the sampling errors are heteroscedastic.
-Moreover, the achieved unconditional PCS is higher than the target in general; see, e.g., the column ``$\APCSE$'' under ``{\FDHom}'' of Table \ref{tab-PCSE}, except the entry for Problem \texttt{(6)}.
+The numerical results are shown in Table \ref{tab-PCSE}, from which we have the following observations.
+First, as expected, both procedures can deliver the target $\PCSE$ in their respective domains.
+Procedure TS can deliver the designed $\PCSE$ if the simulation errors are homoscedastic, while Procedure TS$^+$ can deliver the designed $\PCSE$ even when the simulation errors are heteroscedastic.
+Moreover, the achieved $\PCSE$ is higher than the target in general; see, e.g., the column ``$\APCSE$'' under ``Procedure TS'' of Table \ref{tab-PCSE}, except the entry for Problem \texttt{(6)}.
 This is especially the case if the configuration of the means is not the GSC, i.e. Problem \texttt{(3)}.
-Overshooting the target unconditional PCS suggests that the total sample size is larger than necessary for meeting the target unconditional PCS.
+Overshooting the target $\PCSE$ suggests that the total sample size is larger than necessary for meeting the target $\PCSE$.
 Such conservativeness is a well known issue for R\&S procedures under the IZ formulation; see \cite{fan2016} for an exposition on the issue.